misterblack1/plexus-p20/docs/readme.md

-# Documents I have found on the Plexus machines, mostly submitted by viewers.
+# Technical information and documentation of Plexus machines

+For the Plexus P/20 and P/15:

-MC1488 / MC1489 used at RS232 drivers/buffers
+- MC1488 / MC1489 used at RS232 drivers/buffers

-MOSTEK MK68564 used as the SIO chip to drive the 8 serial ports (4 of them)
+- MOSTEK MK68564 used as the SIO chip to drive the 8 serial ports (4 of them)
+- The Motorola MC146818 is used for the battery backed up RAM and clock, just like on the PC and countless other systems.
+There is a NiCD battery attached to the motherboard to power this circuit when the system is turned off.
+- The reset circuit on the Plexus is inside the primary power supply.
+Pin 4 on the motherboard power connector is the input from the PSU to the motherboard, so you cannot run the system on the bench with a different power supply without managing this input yourself.
+(Logic low = held in reset, logic high 5V = out of reset.)
+- The PSU remote power on pin is grounded to turn on the power supply.
+It has relays inside to turn itself on and also power up the secondary PSU and external fan.
+- The PSU reset input is grounded by the front keyswitch, which which is input into the reset circuit inside the PSU which supplies a reset (Logic low) to the motherboard via pin 4.
+- On my system the primary PSU powers up the motherboard, hard drive, floppy drive and tape drive.
+The secondary PSU powers up the multibus backplane and the SCSI / MFM interposer.
+These are powered by normal Molex style 5/12v connectors, so you can use a normal PC splitter to eliminate the secondary PSU if you aren't using any multibus cards.
+Just unplug the cable that feeds from the primary to the secondary power supply.

 ### Serial port map: